karthigayani/Git-Github/notes.md

 - Open github -> click on Pull request button -> check whether the Pull request solved or not.

 ### What is Git ignore ?

+- It is used to avoid accessing the codes/files/folder while publishing.
+(For eg : Password or API links etc...)
+- It is mainly used for security purpose.

+### How to apply git ignore ?

+- For eg:
+- create file(eg: secreat.js) -> Enter the datas -> Now create (.gitignore) file in the same folder -> Enter the files/folder (enter file name with extension eg:secreat.js) You want to make avoid accessing from others -> Now the selected file color changed into grey.
+- Go to desktop tool -> enter some msg and "Commit it" -> click on "Push to origin" .
+- If someone wants to run the program means you have to share that secret file/folder offline.